Things to do in Lloret de Mar

 8. Dine at a traditional eatery

-With all the tourist restaurants that dominate Lloret, it’s easy to forget that there are many family eateries with a long history - and Can Bolet is one of them.
+With all the tourist restaurants that dominate Lloret, it’s easy to forget that there are many family eateries with a long history, and Can Bolet is one of them.
 Founded in 1961, this welcoming restaurant serves classic Catalan dishes, including fideuà (a dish of traditional thin noodles).
+A day trip to Girona or Tossa de Mar is highly recommended to explore their beauty and historical significance.

 Best for: Eating with the locals